 BODY MLT -- Body Molt.
-Body molt should be determined by examining the bases of all the contour feathers on the bird's body, including all the body feathers as well as the upperand underwing coverts (both secondary coverts and primary coverts) and the upper- and undertail coverts.
+Body molt should be determined by examining the bases of all the contour feathers on the bird's body, including all the body feathers as well as the upper- and underwing coverts (both secondary coverts and primary coverts) and the upper- and undertail coverts.
 The bases of the feathers can be exposed by blowing lightly but continuously over the body.
 The presence of pinfeathers is a sure sign of the early stages of molt.
 Later stages can be recognized by a remnant, scaly sheath at the base of each growing feather.
 These sheaths persist until the feathers are fully grown.

 You should integrate several factors in making your rating, including the number of feather tracts in molt and the proportion of feathers in molt in each feather tract.
 Body molt should be rated according to the scale shown below.
 Again, numeric codes are preferred.

 - 0 (N = none): No body molt.
 No feathers in sheath or growing. - 1 (T = trace): Only a very few feathers molting anywhere on the bird's body, usually in no discernible pattern. - 2 (L = light): A few feathers are molting from a few feather tracts, or some feathers (fewer than 1⁄2) are molting from only one tract.
 In general, fewer than 1/3 of the contour feathers on the bird are molting. - 3 (M = medium): Some feathers (generally fewer than 1⁄2) are molting from most tracts, or many feathers (generally more than 1⁄2) are molting from one tract or a few tracts.
 In general, from 1/3 to 2/3 of a bird's contour feathers are in molt.
 This class also should be used for a bird in spring whose pre-alternate molt normally includes only the head but that has nearly all head feathers in molt.
-Such a bird

-- would be given a class "3" even though fewer than 1/3 of all its contour feathers are molting. - 4 (H = heavy): Many feathers (generally more than 1/2) are molting from many or most tracts.
+Such a bird would be given a class "3" even though fewer than 1⁄3 of all its contour feathers are molting. - 4 (H = heavy): Many feathers (generally more than 1/2) are molting from many or most tracts.
 In general, more than 2/3 of the contour feathers on the bird are in molt.

-FF MOLT -- Flight-feather Molt.
-Flight feathers are collective for primaries, secondaries, and rectrices.
+FF MOLT-- Flight-feather Molt.
+"Flight feathers" is a collective term for primaries, secondaries, and rectrices but when of recording flight feather molt on the MAPS banding data sheet, only consider the primaries and secondaries.